 Topstitch, wrong sides together (so the right sides are out), two egg-shaped pieces.

-I have some fun new tools in my sewing room – scallop-edged pinking shears!
-I bought them from this etsy shop.
+I bought the scalloped scissors from this etsy shop.
 They carry 3 different sizes and I bought all three sizes.
 I am so happy with all of them.
 The medium and small are my favorite.

 For the smallest sized Easter eggs I added a bit of lace as a connector between the egg and the binding.